 We could take legal action against you to secure repayment You may also have to pay our reasonable costs or expenses (including legal costs) that we incur as a result of you breaching the agreement.
 These costs or expenses could include the cost of asking third parties to trace you, carry out debt collection activities on our behalf, or any costs we incur as a result of legal action we may take against you.
 If you have difficulties making payments, please contact us on email@example.com.

 If we took legal action against you and a court decided you must pay us the money owed under the agreement, you may also end up paying more than just the money owed under the agreement.
 This is because you will have to pay the amount owed under the agreement plus interest from the date of the court decision, until the total amount is paid off in full.

 4. Account information services

 Our Account Information Services combine and display in one place account balances and transactional information for certain banks, building societies and other payment providers.
-Our Account Information Services enable users to organise and manage their finances effectively by giving them access to related tools and services, which help you to make the most out of your money.
+Our Account Information Services enable users to organise and manage their finances effectively by giving you access to related tools and services, which help you to make the most out of your money.